-Richert, J and Schuz, N and Schuz, B, Stages of health behavior change in mindsets: a latent class approach, Health Psychology, 32, (3) pp. 273-282.
+Richert, J and Schuz, N and Schuz, B, Stages of health behavior change and mindsets: a latent class approach, Health Psychology, 32, (3) pp. 273-282.
 ISSN 0278-6133 (2013) [Refereed Article]

 Copyright 2012 American Psychological Association

 Methods: Social– cognitive variables and individuals’ stages were assessed in a sample of 2,219 internet users.
 Latent class analysis (LCA) was used to identify distinct groups with similar patterns of social– cognitive predictors.
 Convergent validity of the LCA solution and stage algorithms was tested by examining adjusted standardized residuals.

 Repository Staff Only: item control page